rob-murray/speedtest-bot/README.md

 # SpeedTest Bot

 Automatic SpeedTest bot that collects and tweets daily broadband speed stats.
+I run this on a Raspberry Pi to collect data on how my broadband is performing.

-A collection of code that might work.
+⚠️ A collection of code that might work.
 YMMV - you may have to edit some stuff if you want to do something different.

 Speed data via [speedtest.net](http://speedtest.net) using [speedtest-cli](https://github.com/sivel/speedtest-cli)